Tips to Reduce Waste:

 While on this eco journey of mine I stumbled on an account called 5 Minute Beach Cleanup which has a super simple message: Each time you visit the beach, spend 5 minutes picking up litter.
 Since then I’ve been doing that every time I visit the beach.
-I’ve also picked up 7 tips to reduce waste among others.
+I’ve also picked up several tips to reduce waste.

 Lately, though, I’ve been feeling like a fraud.